Easy Gluten Free Protein Pancakes (Ready in 10 Minutes!)

 - Oats.
 Choose certified gluten-free oats if needed.

 - Cottage Cheese.
 I love Good Culture cottage cheese.
-If you are following a low FODMAP elimination diet, choose a lactose-free brand like Good Culture Lactose Free cottage cheese.
+If you are following a low FODMAP elimination diet, choose a lactose-free brand, such as Good Culture Lactose-Free cottage cheese.

 - Pure vanilla extract.

 - One orange.
-The orange juice & zest adds an additional layer of sweetness, and tastes divine!
+The orange juice & zest add an additional layer of sweetness, and taste divine!

 - Raspberries.
 Or other fresh fruit.
 See recipe notes for low FODMAP amount.